Diya-Gupta26/Geolocation-Based-Attendance-System-SIH-24-/README.md

 ## **Features**
 - **Geofence-based Attendance**: Track employee attendance when they enter or exit a specific geofenced area using GPS, Wi-Fi, and cellular networks.
 - **Facial Recognition**: Validate the user’s identity through facial recognition technology to prevent unauthorized access.
-- **Multiple Location Tracking**: Supports multiple attendance tracking methods (GPS, Wi-Fi, cellular) to ensure accurate logging in various scenarios.
+- **Multiple Location Tracking**: Supports multiple attendance tracking methods (GPS, Wi-Fi, cellular triangulation) to ensure accurate logging in various scenarios.
 - **Automated Check-ins and Check-outs**: Automatically logs the check-in and check-out times as users move in and out of the geofence.
 - **Reports and Analytics**: Generate detailed attendance reports for administrators.